BCAN Logo BCAN (Bristol Christian Action Network)

 You might be surprised by how much your faith is strengthened when you are able to be honest about what you believe, when you can communicate it confidently and attractively, and when you are not worried about the questions people might ask you.

-While the seminar is primarily aimed at Christians who wish to share their faith more effectively, it is also suitable for and open to those who are not Christians (or are not sure whether they are), but who work with Christians or who wish to understand more clearly what Christians believe, and when and how it is appropriate for Christians to talk about their faith - and when and how it is not appropriate!
-For these people, we aim to reassure them about the techniques and methods Christians use to communicate their faith, and we also want to hear from them about their experience of being on the 'receiving end'.
-This helps to keep the session both honest and grounded.
+The seminar is primarily aimed at Christians who wish to share their faith more effectively, but it is also suitable for and open to those who are not Christians (or who are not sure whether they are) but perhaps they work with Christians, or perhaps they wish to understand more clearly not only what Christians believe but also when and how it is appropriate for Christians to talk about their faith - and when and how it is not appropriate!

 What is Covered